Tomshiii/ahk/Support Files/Release Assets/Getting Started_readme.md

 **Hotkey Replacer:**

-Will produce a GUI that will allow the user to replace any hotkeys and KSA.ini values in this release with their own.
+Will produce a GUI that will allow the user to replace any hotkeys (in `My Scripts.ahk`) and KSA.ini values in this release with their own.

+A backup of the original release versions of `My Scripts.ahk` & `Keyboard Shortcuts.ini` will be saved in `\Backups\` just incase something goes wrong.

 **note: selecting this option is only necessary if the user has an older version of my scripts already in use*